BillGibsonDev/BillGibsonDev/README.md

   - :telescope: I make user experiences in HTML, CSS, JavaScript, React and more.

   - :seedling: I am currently seeking opportunities for employment as a Frontend Web Developer.
-I occasionaly stream basic programming projects and more on Twitch! https://www.twitch.tv/gibbybreakstech

   - :zap: In my free time I enjoy lifting weights, playing video games and reading.